 Public and private educational institutions are entitled to state funding for their secular curricula but are prohibited from using state funding for religious curricula.
 The education law prohibits all educational institutions from conducting any religious training, rituals, or activities with state-provided funding.
 A provincial or municipal representative assembly may deny registration renewals for religious groups that violate the ban on using state funding for the provision of religious instruction in educational institutions.

-The law regulating civil and military service specifies that all male citizens between ages 18 and 25 must complete one year of compulsory military service.
+The law regulating civil and military service specifies that all male citizens between the ages of 18 and 25 must complete one year of compulsory military service.
 The law provides for alternatives to military service for citizens who submit an objection based on ethical or religious grounds.
 Alternative service with the Border Forces, National Emergency Management Agency, or a humanitarian organization is available to those who submit an ethical or religious objection.
 There is also a provision for paying the cost of one year’s training and upkeep for a soldier in lieu of service.

 Under the labor law, all legal entities, including religious institutions, must hire a stipulated number of citizens for every foreign employee hired.
 The government sets an annual quota in the form of a resolution, and this quota changes every year for each labor sector listed in the resolution.
 Groups not specified in the annual quota list must ensure 95 percent of their employees are citizens, and that additional foreign employees may be hired only if the 95 percent quota is met and maintained.
 The annual resolution, however, uniquely stipulates that religious groups could employ one foreign worker if they employed at least five Mongolian citizens and must meet and maintain no less than this one-to-five hiring ratio.